 Overall capacity has risen to 8,300, from the 6,000 that squeezed into the Rujevica for major home games in the title run of 2017.
 Away fans are allocated the narrow, 400-seat terrace behind the south (Jug, sektor J) goal.

 Surrounded by training fields, the Rujevica still enjoys the same view of the Adriatic as the Kantrida did – from the new north stand at least.
+In 2018, it suffered the strange fate of hosting a behind-closed-doors international between Croatia and England, bereft of spectators and, it would turn out, goals.

 The new Kantrida will be an all-roofed affair of 14,000 capacity, with 4,000 places for home fans, 1,000 seats in the family zone and an underground car park.
 All a far cry from the revered original ground, once a stone quarry until a pitch was created in 1911.
 It was here that the first side from Rijeka, from the Croatian neighbourhood of Sušak, played – and here that the local Italian side, US Fiumana, also strode out.